alexisv/blog/docs/_posts/2025-04-10-installing-esxi.markdown

 This is what the console looks like when the boot up has completed.
 ![ESXi ready](/assets/images/2025-04-10-installing-esxi/image-25.png "ESXi ready"){: width="1024" }

-To manage, log on to the ESXi Host Client.
+To manage the host, log on to the ESXi Host Client using your browser.
 ![ESXi client ready](/assets/images/2025-04-10-installing-esxi/image-26.png "ESXi client ready"){: width="1024" }

-Enter the "root" username and its password.
+Log on with the "root" username and its password.
 You'll be greeted by this screen.
 ![ESXi client ready](/assets/images/2025-04-10-installing-esxi/image-27.png "ESXi client ready"){: width="1024" }

 Congratulations!
 Your ESXi host is now up and running!